Read and report vaccine reactions, harassment and failures.

 · Staying away from individuals who are sick

-Treatment options for diphtheria include the use of diphtheria antitoxin, and antibiotics such as penicillin and erythromycin.
+Treatment options for diphtheria include the use of diphtheria antitoxin and antibiotics to target the infection.

 Additional medical interventions may include: